vijay03/cs380d-f23/README.md

 mid-term), and 0.25% for completing an official survey near the end of class.
 You will need to upload a screenshot of the completed surveys to Canvas.

+3. Lead class discussions.
+For any class where we are reading and discussing a research paper, you (or your team) can sign up to present the paper and lead the discussion.
+This must be done at least 1 week before the paper.
+You must create and use your own slides for the presentation.
+Worth 0.5%.
+Each person can only do this once in class.

 ### Exams

 There will be three in-class exams.
 There will not be a final exam.